-In theory, if you own an ice cream maker, you should not need to add these, but if you absolutely must, be careful.
+If you own an ice cream maker, you should not need to add salt and ice, but if you absolutely must, be careful.

-Solution: Try isolating your ingredients to find out which ones are contributing to making the process better, and which ones are hindering it.
+Solution: Isolate your ingredients to find out which are contributing to making the process better and which are hindering it.

-Again, if you do own an appliance, you don’t need salt or ice, as your machine is designed to provide you with great results on its own.
+Provided you do own an ice cream maker, you don’t need salt or ice, as your appliance is designed to provide you with great results on its own.

 #7 A Bad Thermostat

-This part is not present in all makes and models.
-In fact, it is most commonly found in commercial variants; however, if your ice cream maker is professional-grade, there’s a chance that it has one.
+Not all ice cream makers have a thermostat.
+In fact, thermostats are most commonly found in commercial models; however, if your ice cream maker is professional-grade, there’s a chance that it has one.

-In case you’re not familiar with what a thermostat does, you can think of it as the part responsible for measuring the temperature inside your appliance and determining how to regulate it depending on the situation.
+A thermostat is responsible for measuring the temperature inside your ice cream maker and determining how to regulate it depending on the situation.

-If your ice cream maker is not freezing, this component could be failing.
+If your ice cream maker is not freezing, the thermostat could be faulty.

-If you suspect this to be the cause of your problem, it’s vital that you address it right away.
+If you suspect a bad thermostat to be the cause of the problem, you must address the situation immediately.

-Solution: Disassembling an ice cream maker, especially if it’s a big one, can be a big challenge, even more so if you’re not familiar with its internal components.
-If this is the case, the best thing you can do is call a professional.
+Solution: Disassembling an ice cream maker, especially if it’s a big one, can be a big challenge, even more so if you’re unfamiliar with its internal components.
+In such a case, the best thing you can do is call a professional.

-Every year, thousands of people spend copious amounts of money trying to find out what’s wrong with their appliances’ internal components, only to realize that the solution lied with the way they were using it.
+Every year, thousands of people spend a lot of money trying to find out what’s wrong with their appliance’s internal components, only to realize that the solution lies with how they use it.

-If you’re 100% positive that your recipe is not the problem, do not hesitate to call a technician and have them take a look at your appliance.
-More often than not, the solution will be simple, and should not burn a hole through your wallet.
+If you’re 100% positive that your recipe is not the problem, do not hesitate to call a technician and have them look at your appliance.
+More often than not, the solution will be simple and should not burn a hole in your pocket.

 Thank you for sticking with me all the way to the end.
-If you found this article useful, why not keep learning with our other incredible resources below?
+If you found this article useful, please check out our other resources below and consider subscribing to our newsletter.